 Owned by the Hussong family as in “the Hussong family”, the San Rafael Winery and tasting is a don’t miss experience.
 Ludwig, the great grandson of the founder of Hussongs Cantina attended Oenology and culinary school in Napa Valley and puts both degrees to use at this working winery.
 Start with a tour of the wine making and barrel room where you’ll learn that they harvest their grapes by hand, crush and de-stem them outside and then start the wine making process.
 San Rafael Winery produces three single varietals (Cabernet, Syrah and Merlot) and nine blends for a total production of 4,000 cases a year.

 After the tour head up to the house for a tasting.
 If it’s a warm day you’ll have the bonus of sitting on the outside deck that looks over acres and acres of grape vines.
-What sets San Rafael Winery apart from many others is Ludwig’s commitment to personalized tourism; he and his wife will help organize a day trip to the Ojos Negros area or to Ensenada.
+What sets San Rafael Winery apart from many other wineries in this part of Baja is Ludwig’s commitment to personalized tourism; he and his wife will help organize a day trip to the Ojos Negros area or to Ensenada.
 Whether you’d like a street food experience in Ensenada or a private dinner cooked by him at the winery, just email and he’ll work with you to create a great Baja experience.

 Back to the wine!
 Tastings start with a plate of cheese, crackers and jam and the only white wine they make—a blend under the Delina label—a crisp and light wine with a fruity aroma and hints of pineapple and peaches.
 Next we tasted the 2009 Merlot from their premium label: Ojos Negros; an intense flavor with subtle textures.
 A lot of browns in the color and the weather gives this wine a softer flavor.
 Our final taste was their flagship Meritage Bordeaux blend called Passion.
 This was a lighter red with fruit forward flavors.
 My favorite?
 The Merlot.